patch-prolog

 First-argument indexing compiles to a switch on the first argument’s

-tag/value (the same keys the v1 interpreter used); a single keyed candidate
+tag/value (the WAM first-argument keys); a single keyed candidate

 pushes no choice point.